 "So, you and Lucas?"
 Rose questioned, a smirk on her lips.

 Ali bit her lip but nodded proudly.
 She'd always been labeled as the shyer of the two, and she was, though neither girl was particularly shy.
 She had a temper, it just didn't explode at every little thing like her friend's did.
 She didn't flirt nearly as much as Rose did, even though she was already labeled a flirt as well.
 "I know he's not Scorpius Malfoy, but he's cool.
 And reasonably nice, and hot and a good kisser.
 And let's be honest, if I had gotten Scorpius, and you'd gotten someone else, it would be unlikely that we'd be able to finish this.
 Because there are only so many guys that can handle your independentness for so long.
 And by independentness, I mean the urge to have complete control over everything and get everything your way.
 I think Scorpius is someone who can deal with that and your temper."

 Rose scowled for a moment at the rude mentioning of her independentness, and replied, "Well, I think you and Lucas look good together.
 Much better than he and Trina.
-Or you
+Or you and Trina!"

 She was hit by a pillow before Ali responded, "Merlin those girls are going to hate us.
 They're Sixth Years!
 Older.
 And we made complete and utter fools out of them!"

 "They were going to hate me anyways.
 Dominique slept with all of their boyfriends.
 Multiple times.
 And soon enough those girls are gonna lose the thrown of the school.
 Sluttiness is not a reason to rule.
 They won't like that we're a threat, Ali, they'll try to get us back, but we'll win.
 Ali, we have too.
 They won't rule the school for much longer."
 And after Rose's epic speech, both girls dissolved into fits of giggles as they made their way down to Care of Magical Creatures Practical, catching up with Al and informing him of the very recent events.